Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Stabilizer Codes and Floquet Codes

 High-weight face stabilizers can be inferred from products of weight-2 edge measurements.
 Consider a hexagonal face with alternating edge colors R, G, B, R, G, B. Writing $M_{e_i}$ for the measurement on edge $e_i$ as in Definition~\ref{def:floquet_face}, the face stabilizer is:

 where indices label edges around the face.
 Each vertex is incident to exactly two edges with different colors.
 Two different Paulis therefore act on each vertex.
 The product simplifies using $XY = iZ$, $YZ = iX$, $ZX = iY$.
+Detectors are constructed by comparing plaquette measurement outcomes across consecutive cycles~\cite{higgott2024constructions}.